statisticsnorway/dapla-start-ui/README.md

 This application follows
-[General React Setup](https://github.com/statisticsnorway/cra-template-dapla-react-app#general-react-setup) from our dapla-react-app template when it comes to handling runtime environment variables, writing unit tests setup and everything related to CI/CD.
+[General React Setup](https://github.com/statisticsnorway/cra-template-dapla-react-app#general-react-setup) from our dapla-react-app template when it comes to handling runtime environment variables, unit tests setup and everything related to CI/CD.